-5.1 EPA's Worker Protection Standard
+5.1.
+EPA's Worker Protection Standard

-EPA first implemented the Federal Worker Protection Standard - CFR Title 40, Part 170 (WPS) regulations in 1994. provide specific safety requirements for both pesticide handlers and general agricultural workers.
-The 1992 WPS regulations were revised on November 2, 2015.
+EPA first implemented the Federal Worker Protection Standard - CFR Title 40, Part 170 regulations in 1994 to provide specific safety requirements for both pesticide handlers and general agricultural workers.
+EPA revised the 1992 Agricultural Worker Protection Standard (WPS) regulation on November 2, 2015, to increase protection from pesticide exposure for the nation's two million agricultural workers and their families.
 State regulations may differ, and when more stringent take precedence over federal regulations.

 "Handlers" are those persons who are employed by an agricultural establishment or commercial pesticide application company who mix, load, or apply pesticides; who handle opened pesticide containers; who act as flaggers; who clean, maintain, or repair application equipment; who assist with the application of a pesticide; who enter a treated greenhouse to operate ventilation equipment; who adjust or remove coverings or check air levels; who enter an outdoor area that has been fumigated to adjust or remove soil coverings; who perform tasks as a crop advisor; or who dispose of pesticides or their containers.
-The Revised WPS requires that handlers, with the exception of immediate family, be at least 18 years old.
+The Revised WPS requires that handlers, except for immediate family, be at least 18 years old.
 New Jersey labor laws are more stringent, and minors under 18 years old cannot be employed as applicators of pesticides or be permitted in any area where pesticides are applied.